 By Edu Valor / Author - Spanish Chef

-I’ve experienced firsthand how the spiciness of patatas bravas can vary.
-But they’re always easy to spot—chunks of fried potatoes topped with a reddish sauce.
+I’ve experienced firsthand how the spiciness of the patatas bravas recipe can vary.
+But they’re always easy to spot—chunks of fried potatoes topped with a reddish (sometimes orange) sauce.

 It’s usually mildly spicy, but in some places, you might need a “fire extinguisher”—something two of my friends learned the hard way during a lunch break.